- For any type system errors, you will definitely find a solution in our System Errors hub.

-Hosts file is a system file, so it’s protected, and usually it’s not advised that you edit it, but if you decide to do so, it’s always good to know how to reset hosts file to default in Windows 10 in case anything goes wrong.
-In case you have to edit the hosts file, but you’re getting the “Access denied” message, feel free to try some of our solutions.
+The hosts file is a system file, so it’s protected, and usually, it’s not advised that you edit it, but if you decide to do so, it’s always good to know how to reset hosts file to default in Windows 10 in case anything goes wrong.

 If you have any more questions, feel free to leave them in the comments section below.

 The hosts file for Windows is located in C:WindowsSystem32Driversetchosts .
 To edit this file, you will need to have local system administrator rights.

 The hosts file is a computer file used in an operating system to map hostnames to IP addresses.
 The hosts file is a plain-text file and is named hosts.